NikaDark16/godot-projects/README.md

 ## License

-Godot Projects is licensed under the Unlicense, please see LICENSE for details.
+Godot projects is licensed under the Unlicense, please see LICENSE for details.

 ## Credits